 Want to subdivide your quarter section of land?

-Subdivision is when a parcel of land is divided into two or more parcels with separate legal titles for each parcel.
 It is important to remember that there is no automatic right to subdivide in Lacombe County, however, there are a number of policies which allow for a quarter section of land to be subdivided.

 It is recommended you contact Planning Services to discuss your proposal for subdivision prior to submitting an application.
 Planning Services staff would be happy to meet with you to discuss the process and the type of information that would be required for your specific situation.
-For more information, or to set up a meeting with staff, please contact Planning Services at 403-782-8389.
+For more information or to set up a meeting with staff, please contact Planning Services at 403-782-8389.

 What are the subdivision application fees? |